Nicole Aeschleman, Attorney

 Before attending law school, she earned a bachelor’s degree in finance and international business and worked in the financial field.

-Following a five-year mentorship with certified family law specialists, Nicole opened her own client-centered family law practice in June 2008 and has passed the California State Bar Family Law Certification exam.
+Following a five-year mentorship with a certified family law specialist, Nicole opened her own client-centered family law practice in June 2008.

 Nicole’s focus as an attorney is to understand each client’s needs and desires when entering the emotion-charged arena of marriage, divorce, child custody, and related areas of family law.
 She chose this area of law because she understands that every client and every situation is unique, personal, and challenging in its own way.
-Each case requires a lawyer with a combination of sensitivity, civility, and aggressiveness, characteristics that come to Nicole naturally, and that she has nurtured throughout her years in practice.
+Each case requires a lawyer with a combination of sensitivity, civility, and aggressiveness, characteristics that come to Nicole naturally, and characteristics that she has nurtured throughout her years in practice.

 Tristan Aeschleman, Attorney

 Tristan Aeschleman graduated from the University of San Diego in 2007 with a BS in political science.
 After finishing his undergraduate education, Tristan attended Thomas Jefferson School of Law in San Diego, where he earned several honors awards.
 While in law school, Tristan also worked at the Veteran’s Legal Assistance Clinic, helping veterans with a variety of family law matters, including divorce and child custody.

 Tristan graduated law school in 2011 and was admitted to the California Bar in December of 2011.
 He began his legal career as an associate at the Aeschleman law firm, where he has worked on cases involving child custody and visitation, child and spousal support, complex property distribution, breach of fiduciary duty, domestic violence, and a variety of other issues.

 Tristan chose to practice family law because it gives him an opportunity to help clients through difficult situations.
 He is a “people person” who enjoys working one-on-one with his clients, getting to know their unique needs and helping them to achieve their goals as they face the challenges of demanding family-related legal issues.
 He also understands the importance of sensitivity when dealing with emotionally charged issues, while helping clients arrive at solutions that meet their needs and allow all parties to move forward with their lives.